edac/georeference-api/README.md

 -- flask - Flask is used as the web framework.

+-- werkzeug - used to secure filenames (Should be installed automaticly when installing flask.)

 -- osgeo - Geospatial library.
 This is the workhorse of the API includes gdal,ogr,osr etc.

--- werkzeug - used to secure filenames

 -- flask_sqlalchemy - used to communicate with the backend database